The Meat Smoking

 If you keep the temperature low by closing down the inlet dampers, the

-smoke gets thick and sooty and produces an unattractive and bitter coating on
+smoke gets thick and sooty and produces an unattractive and bitter coating

 the surface of the meat.
-I prefer to keep the fire burning more freely and
+I prefer to keep the fire burning more freely

 control the temperature by providing some draft between the fire and the